 The Dissertation (residential and online)

-Supervisors: Profs Bedggood, Blum, Ghanea, Kritsiotis, Sellers Viseur, Shacknove and Thornberry
+Supervisors: Profs Bedggood, Blum, Ghanea, Heyns, Kritsiotis, Sellers Viseur, Shacknove, Subedi and Thornberry

 You will write a dissertation not more than 12,000 words.
 Most of the research and writing for the dissertation you will do from home, using the extensive on-line resources of the University’s Bodleian Libraries.
 The fifth week of your first Oxford residential session is dedicated to a helping you develop your plans.
 You will have multiple tutorials with your tutors, develop your online and library-based research skills, use the libraries and begin to develop your outline.
 The dissertation is submitted the following April before returning for the second residential session.